Transportation-cost inequalities for diffusions driven by Gaussian processes: Applications to diffusions

 \end{itemize}

-\begin{remark} Assumption (i) and (ii) are trivially fulfilled when $p \in [1,2)$.
-Both assumptions are fulfilled for lifts in the sense of Friz--Victoir (cf. \cite{FV10-2}, \cite[Proposition 15.7 and Lemma 15.58]{FV10} and \cite[Theorem 1]{FGGR13}).
+\begin{remark} Assumption (i) and (ii) are trivially satisfied for $p \in [1,2)$.
+More generally, they hold if the covariance of the corresponding $\R^m$-valued Gaussian process has \emph{mixed $(1,\rho)$-variation} for some $\rho \in [1,3/2)$ with $q = 2(1/\rho + 1)^{-1}$, cf. \cite[p.
+688]{FGGR16} for the definition of mixed variation and \cite[Theorem 1.1]{FGGR16} and \cite[Lemma 15.58]{FV10} for the corresponding results.
+A list of processes which satisfy this condition can also be found in \cite{FGGR16}.
 In particular, they hold for the Stratonovich lift of the Brownian motion with $q = 1$. \end{remark}

 Under these two conditions, the following Proposition is an immediate consequence of Lemma \ref{lemma:dist_ito_lyons_sup}.